 Oaxaca and Queso Asadero are good melting cheeses commonly used.
 Since these cheeses may not be readily available everywhere, Monterey Jack and Colby are excellent substitutions.

 Absolutely!
-Homemade enchilada sauce is so easy to make and the taste is authentic and deep.
+Homemade enchilada sauce is so easy to make and the taste is deep and layered.

 Ingredients